emicklei/gmig/README.md

         "region": "europe-west1",
         "zone": "europe-west1-b",
         "bucket":"mycompany-gmig-states",
-        "state":"gmig-last-migration"
+        "state":"gmig-last-migration",
+        "env" : {
+            "ANSWER" : "42"
         }
+    }

 If you decide to store state files of different projects in one Bucket then set the state object name to reflect this, eg. `myproject-gmig-state`.
 If you want to apply the same migrations to different regions/zones then choose a target folder name to reflect this, eg. `my-production-project-us-east`.
-Values for `region` and `zone` are only required if you want to create Compute Engine resources.
+Values for `region` and `zone` are required if you want to create Compute Engine resources.

 ### new [title]